 Lockers are next to changing rooms and are £1 which is refundable.

-The Snow centre is situated in Hemal Hempstead just on the outskirts of central London.
-It is considered to be the closest indoor ski slope and the best way of getting there is via train or car.
+The Snow centre is situated in Hemal Hempstead St Albans just on the outskirts of central London.
+The best way of getting there is via train or car.

 You can catch a train from London Euston to either Hemel Hempstead or Apsley, which runs regularly and should take roughly 30mins.
 From there, you can either walk (30-40mins journey) or catch a cab about 10mins.